 It’s a very simple camera to use, since most all functions are automatic.
 You can make some menu setting changes, but for the most part you just push a button and let it figure everything out.

 Cons of a GoPro for Snorkeling?

 All of the GoPro cameras have touch screens, but they are tiny (and the touch screen does not work underwater, or if your finger is wet).

-The Lens Is a Fisheye with No Zoom
+The Lens Is a Fisheye With No Zoom

 These cameras are designed as sports selfie cameras, so they are super wide angle, which can be fine underwater, but it means you need to get very close to your subject to see any details.
 Also, the perspective of the lens is a fisheye, not linear, meaning vertical lines wrap into curves, particularly on the edges.
 The 170 degree field of view on the GoPro is equivalent to a 14mm fisheye lens (35mm equivalent).
 And it is a fixed lens with no zoom.
-There are perspective setting change options that mimic a zoom, but those are done digitally, which crop the image and reduce overall image size/detail.
+There are perspective setting change options that mimic a zoom, but those are done digitally, which crop the image and reduce overall image size and detail.

 Not Great Still Pictures, Poor Low Light Performance